The Most Expensive States to Own a Car in 2026

 Registration Fees: State-Specific Structures

-Registration costs vary from $20 in Georgia to $719 in Mississippi based on CarEdge data.
-Registration fee structures differ fundamentally across states.
-Colorado, Arizona and California base fees on vehicle value, creating higher costs for newer vehicles, while states such as Tennessee, Ohio and Virginia charge minimal flat fees regardless of vehicle characteristics.
+Registration costs range from $20 in Georgia to $719 in Mississippi, per CarEdge data.
+States like Colorado, Arizona and California base fees on vehicle value, driving costs up for newer vehicles.
+Tennessee, Ohio and Virginia charge flat fees regardless of vehicle age or value.

 4. 4